 - The insurance industry for this sector is relatively new

-- Finding online reviews of cannabis business insurance companies is likely going to be limited
+- Finding online reviews of cannabis business insurance companies are likely going to be limited

 As with any insurance, read the fine print.
 Be sure to understand what you’ll be getting.